Inquiry & Agency: A Theory of Intellectual Virtues and Vices (under contract with Oxford University Press).

 The Inquring Mind: On Intellectual Virtues and Virtue Epistemology (Oxford University Press, 2011).
 Chapter 1 is available here.
 A review of the book can be found here.
 And an interview about the book is here.

-“Virtue Epistemology, Virtue Ethics, and the Structure of Virtue,” forthcoming in the Routledge Handbook of Virtue Epistemology, ed.
-Heather Battaly.
+“Virtue Epistemology, Virtue Ethics, and the Structure of Virtue,” Routledge Handbook of Virtue Epistemology, ed.
+Heather Battaly (New York: Routledge, 2018): pp. 144-162.

-“The Situationist Challenge to Educating for Intellectual Virtues,” forthcoming in Epistemic Situationism, eds.
-Mark Alfano and Abrol Fairweather (Oxford University Press).
+“The Situationist Challenge to Educating for Intellectual Virtues,” Epistemic Situationism, eds.
+Mark Alfano and Abrol Fairweather (Oxford University Press, 2017): pp. 192-215.

 “Varieties of Character and Some Implications for Character Education,” Journal of Youth and Adolescence (2017), DOI: 10.1007/s10964-017-0657-9.
 Part of special issue titled “Toward a Research Agenda: Building Character Strengths in Schools,” eds.
 Richard Lerner, Scott Seider, and Eranda Jayawickreme.